Mississippi Band of Choctaw Indians: Delegation to Washington, D.C.

 By 1907, the Mississippi Choctaw were in decline.
 The Dawes Commission had sent a large number of the Mississippi Choctaws to Indian Territory, and only 1,253 members remained.
 Meetings were held in 1913 to try to find a solution.
 Wesley Johnson was elected chief of the newly formed Mississippi, Alabama, and Louisiana Choctaw Council at a 1913 meeting.
-After some deliberation, the council selected delegates to send to Washington, D.C. to bring attention to the Choctaw's plight.
+After deliberation, the council selected delegates to send to Washington, D.C., to bring attention to the Choctaw's plight.
 Historian Robert Bruce Ferguson wrote in his 2015 article that:

 In late January 1914, Chief Wesley Johnson and his delegates (Culbertson Davis and Emil John) traveled to Washington, D.C. ...
 While they were in Washington, Johnson, Davis, and John met with numerous senators & representatives and persuaded the federals to bring the Choctaw case before Congress.
 On February 5th, their mission culminated with the meeting of President Woodrow Wilson.
 Culbertson Davis presented a beaded Choctaw belt as a token of goodwill to the President.

 Nearly two years after the trip to Washington, the Indian Appropriations Act of 1916 was passed.
-A stipulation allowed $1,000 for an investigation on the Mississippi Choctaws' condition.
+A stipulation allocated $1,000 to investigate the Mississippi Choctaws' condition.
 John R.T.
-Reeves was to "investigate the condition of the Indians living in Mississippi and report to Congress ..."
+Reeves was tasked with investigating the condition of Indians living in Mississippi and reporting his findings to Congress.
 Reeves submitted his report on November 6, 1916.

 Hearing at Union, Mississippi

-In March 1917, federal representatives held hearings, attended by around 100 Choctaws, to examine the needs of the Mississippi Choctaw.
-Some of the congressmen who presided over the hearings were: Charles D. Carter of Oklahoma, William W. Hastings of Oklahoma, Carl T. Hayden of Arizona, John N. Tillman of Arkansas, and William W. Venable of Mississippi.
-These hearings resulted in improvements such as improved access to health care, housing, and schools.
+In March 1917, federal representatives held hearings attended by approximately 100 Choctaws to examine the needs of the Mississippi Choctaw.
+Some congressmen who presided over the hearings were Charles D. Carter of Oklahoma, William W. Hastings of Oklahoma, Carl T. Hayden of Arizona, John N. Tillman of Arkansas, and William W. Venable of Mississippi.
+These hearings resulted in improved access to health care, housing, and schools.

-The Mississippi Choctaw's improvements may have continued if it wasn't dramatically interrupted by world events.
+The Mississippi Choctaw's improvements may have continued if they weren't dramatically interrupted by world events.
 World War I slowed down progress for the Indians as Washington's bureaucracy focused on the war.
 Some Mississippi Choctaw served during the war.
-The Spanish Influenza also slowed progress as many Choctaws were killed by the pandemic.
+The Spanish Influenza also slowed progress, as this pandemic killed many Choctaws.